martindb/routeros/doc/freedns-update.md

 -------------

 The interface that has the public IP to be updated needs `freedns` word in the comment.
-If you want to receive a notification every time it's restarted, add `notify` label also.
+If you want to receive a notification every time it's updated add `notify` label also.

-FreeDNS key must be defined in global-config-overlay as:
+Every A record has a random key in FreeDNS (the long string after update.php?) that you have to define inside `global-config-overlay` as:

     :global FreeDnsKey "XXX-YOUR-KEY-XXX";